Affiliate links on Android Authority may earn us a commission. Learn more.

 Although it never made it to market, ZTE’s Project CSX (or Hawkeye) was an intriguing prospect, as it boasted some interesting biometric security and software technologies.
 The iris scanning technology was likely based on the company’s earlier Eyeprint ID, developed by EyeVerify, which featured in the company’s older Grand S3, Blade S6, and original Axon smartphone.

-ZTE's crowdfunded phone was working on some interesting software, but selfie camera based recognition systems aren't as secure as new infrared technology.
+ZTE's crowdfunded phone was working on some interesting software, but selfie camera-based recognition systems aren't as secure as new infrared technology.

 On top of the security angle, the ZTE Hawkeye’s technology would also have allowed users to control Android using eye motions.
 Compatible pieces of Android software could have been made to scroll up, down, left, and right using nothing more than the movement of your eyes.
-It will be interesting to see if Samsung incorporates a similar idea into its iris scanning technology or if Apple can muster up something similar with Face ID.

 The most secure is …